dteviot/dteviot.github.io/Projects/webToEpub_FAQ.md

 5. Text replace "Template" in the file with the new Parser name.
 6. Uncomment the functions of the template you need, modifying the sample implementations as required.
 Refer to [Customizing the Template Parser for a new Web Site](webToEpub_CustomizingParserTemplate.html) for a worked example

+<h2 id="android">Support latest Firefox for Android</h2>
+At time of writing (2021-01-14), WebToEpub did not work with latest version of Firefox for Android.
+This is because Mozilla decided that extensions are too big a security risk.
+They changed the Standard version of Firefox for Android so it no longer support extentions.
+Except for a small number that Mozilla hand verified.
+To run extensions, you need to run the Nightly version of Firefox for Android.

+<h2 id="rate-limit">Add ability to reduce speed that WbeToEpub fetches pages</h2>
+A couple of sites do rate limiting.
+That is, when they detect a browser making a lot of calls quickly, they tell the broswer to slow down.
+Providied the site responds with HTTP 429 messagtes, WebToEpub will slow down as requested.
+However, you can also reduce WebToEpub's request rate by throttling using opening the Browser's Object inspector and throttling the internet speed.
+This may give better overall performance than relying on the 429 backoff.

+<h2 id="novelupdates">Please add support for getting chapter list from NovelUpdates</h2>
+The NovelUpdate site owners have told me not to do this.
+So, sorry, I can't do this.